pattytonyoneill/FamilyRecipes/README.md

 ### Acknowlegements
 - _My Mentor for his help and feedback._
 - _Tutor support at Code Institute_
-- _Family for help with help and feedback on website as a use_
+- _Family for help with help and feedback on website as a user_

 #### Testing